TOP

 needs cabin.
 Paperwork to book a handicap

-reserves it.
+books.
 Always keep your hands washed, especially

 after using stair railings, pushing elevator